They can't dictate what form of death benefit the spouse can receive; nor can they influence what happens on the spouse's death.

-If they were dependent on the member, they could.
-If they weren't dependent on the member, this option would only be available if the member had nominated them.
+If they were dependent on the planholder, they could.
+If they weren't dependent on them, this option would only be available if they had nominated them.

 Non-dependent children who haven’t been nominated could only be paid a lump sum death benefit.

-So if a member wants non-dependent children to have flexi-access drawdown as an option while a dependant is alive, they will need to be nominated.
+So if an individual wants non-dependent children to have flexi-access drawdown as an option while a dependant is alive, they will need to be nominated.

 The nomination form is being used for two purposes.

-The member can explain their wishes on a separate sheet of paper attached to the nomination form.
+The plan holder can explain their wishes on a separate sheet of paper attached to the nomination form.